coreybruyere/skeleton-ui/README.md

 ### Clone or Use Template

 Skeleton UI is a starter, _bare bones_ template that enables you to build, theme, and design components as you'd like.
-Use Skeleton UI as a starting point for your next design system!

 ```
 git clone https://github.com/coreybruyere/skeleton-ui.git`